theprimarybrain/theprimarybrain.github.io/_drafts/2019-02-03-Alphabet-Letter-Activities.md

 ---

 Teaching letters and sounds to children is one of my absolute favorite things to do!
-There is no better feeling than the moment when a child can identify all letter names and letter sounds, because you know they are now prepared to blend sounds and learn to read!
+There is no better feeling than the moment when a child can identify all letter names and letter sounds.
+Now you know they are now prepared to blend sounds and learn to read!

 I always have a handful of students who need intervention support with letter name and sound identification.
 Here are five ways to work on letter names and sounds during a small group rotation.